Bordeaux2294/Bordeaux2294/README.md

   def fun_fact(self):
     facts = [
+      "I'm true to this not new to this.",
-      "I can debug faster than I can decide what to eat for lunch.", "Tabs over spaces.
+      "Tabs over spaces.
 Just kidding—I'm flexible!",
-      "My keyboard's most used key is Backspace. 🫠", "Code, sleep, repeat: the cycle of greatness."
+      "My keyboard's most used key is Backspace.",
+      "I have a knack for finding bugs.
+Unfortunately, they tend to find me first.", "Nothing surprises me anymore....almost."
       ]
     return random.choice(facts)